izzatismail/My-Notes/README.md

 # My Notes
-A simple application for taking notes based on an Android SQLITE tutorial from codingwithmitch.com
+A simple application for taking notes for Android SQLITE tutorial from codingwithmitch.com